 In 2021, Dollar Tree, which operates thousands of discount stores across the U.S., announced that it was raising its prices — bringing the price tag for most items in the store from $1 to $1.25.
 While a quarter may not seem like a giant leap, it can certainly add up if the goal is to keep your spending low, which it is for many of us when shopping at dollar stores.

-Chemicals found in products
+Chemicals found in some products

-Recently, the Environmental Justice Health Alliance for Chemical Policy Reform and Coming Clean joined forces to investigate the safety of products at popular discount stores.
-Three major players in the dollar store world — Dollar Tree and Family Dollar (which are owned by the same company), as well as Dollar General — were all found to have products that contained “chemicals of concern.”
+In 2022, the Environmental Justice Health Alliance for Chemical Policy Reform and Coming Clean joined forces to investigate the safety of products at popular discount stores.
+Three major players in the dollar store world — Dollar Tree and Family Dollar (which are owned by the same company), as well as Dollar General — were all found to have products that contained "chemicals of concern."

 The agencies looked for chemicals that, due to some hazardous properties, present a known or seriously suspected risk to human health or the environment.
 Across the stores, the products ranged from kitchen pans to headphones to cans of vegetables.